jenkinsci/helm-charts/charts/jenkins/README.md

 ##### 6. Create a Kubernetes Secret from the Service Account key

-In order for the Backup Job to access the GCP Service Account Key you need to create Kubernetes Secret, which you can create using the comand below:
+In order for the Backup Job to access the GCP Service Account Key you need to create Kubernetes Secret, which you can create using the command below:

 ```bash
 # Replace with the path to the SA Key